 - Boat design

 - Hull type and condition

-- · Boat load and distribution of weight
+- Boat load and distribution of weight

 - Engine capability and condition

-- · Propeller type, size and condition
+- Propeller type, size and condition

-- · Power trim equipment and condition (if equipped)
+- Power trim equipment and condition (if equipped)

 Because all boats are different and vary in design, purpose and load, planing angles and characteristics will vary among all boats.
-Seek qualified assistance to help you become familiar with your boat's characteristics.
+Become familiar with the boat's characteristics and obtain qualified assistance.

-The following guidelines provide a basic understanding of forward acceleration and operating on plane while under way:
+The following guidelines provide a basic understanding of forward acceleration and operating on plane while underway:

 - Always look in front of and around you before proceeding.
-Avoid collisions before accelerating; be aware and stay clear of people and obstacles in the water. - Always advise all passengers on-board of your intention to accelerate and get under way. - · Stow and secure all loose gear. - Make sure the engine emergency stop switch lanyard is connected to your person. - · If equipped, adjust the boat's trim equipment. - Shift from NEUTRAL into FORWARD detent idle position. - · Adjust steering to the direction of travel. - Using a controlled and constant motion, move the throttle control forward.
-WARNING!
-When accelerating forward, the bow can rise and restrict visibility.
-Never remove your hand from the helm. - As the boat begins to move, the bow will rise and the boat will tend to plow through the water.
-As acceleration increases, the boat should begin to plane or level out within a few seconds.
-If the boat will not plane to a near-level position, slowly reduce the throttle back to the FORWARD detent idle position.
-Recheck your load and trim equipment position to determine the cause.
+Avoid collisions before accelerating; be aware and stay clear of people and obstacles in the water. - Always advise all passengers on board of your intention to accelerate and get underway. - Stow and fasten all loose gear. - Make sure the engine emergency stop switch lanyard is connected to the operator. - If equipped, adjust the boat trim tabs up or to a neutral position with the hull. - Shift from NEUTRAL into FORWARD detent idle position. - Adjust steering to the direction of travel. - Using a controlled and constant motion, move the throttle control forward.

+WARNING Control Hazard: When accelerating forward, the bow can rise and restrict visibility.
+Never remove your hand from the steering wheel.
+The rotational thrust of the propeller under rapid acceleration can create high steering torque and rapidly change the direction of steering, causing loss of control.